jekyll/jekyll/docs/_docs/permalinks.md

 ### Posts

-No matter how many subfolders you organize your posts into inside the `_posts` folder, all posts are pulled out of those subfolders and flattened into the `_site`'s root directory upon build.
+The subfolders into which you may have organized your posts inside the `_posts` directory will not be part of the permalink.

 If you use a permalink style that omits the `.html` file extension, each post is rendered as an `index.html` file inside a folder with the post's name (for example, `categoryname/2016/12/01/mypostname/index.html`).

 ### Pages

-Unlike posts, pages are *not* removed from their subfolder directories when you build your site.
-Pages remain in the same folder structure in which you organized your pages in the source directory, except that the structure is now mirrored in `_site`.
+Unlike posts, pages by default mimic the source directory structure exactly.
 (The only exception is if your page has a `permalink` declared its front matter &mdash; in that case, the structure honors the permalink setting instead of the source folder structure.)

 As with posts, if you use a permalink style that omits the `.html` file extension, each page is rendered as an `index.html` file inserted inside a folder with the page's name (for example, `mypage/index.html`).